 IN PICTURES: DEIRA FISH MARKET

 The whole market is made up of rows and rows of ice trays full of plenty of types of fish.
-Traders seem to hold court over around two of the sinks each
+Traders seem to hold court over two sinks each.

-A trader looks proudly over his just-prepared produce
+A trader looks proudly over his freshly-prepared produce.